Arnxld/verzel/README.md

 # Acesse a pasta do projeto
 $ cd verzel

-# Vá para a pasta api
+# Abra a pasta api no VSCode
-$ cd api
+$ code api

-# Copie o conteúdo do arquivo src/database/schema.sql
+# Acesse o conteúdo do arquivo src/database/schema.sql
-$ cd api

 # Agora no terminal/cmd, acesse o terminal interativo do PostgreSQL
 $ psql